AdobeDocs/analytics-platform.en/help/stitching/b2b/b2b-person-to-account-stitching.md

    1. The **[!UICONTROL _Unsaved changes_]** indicator appears next to the **Open B2B stitching configuration** button until you [save](#save) the connection.

-### Enable B2B stitching on event datasets
+### Enable B2B person to account stitching on event datasets

 >[!CONTEXTUALHELP]
 >id="connection_b2b_stitching_enable_person_to_account"
 >title="Enable person to account stitching"
 >abstract="If enabled, this dataset uses B2B Person to Account stitching.
 The **[!UICONTROL Persistent Person ID]** values will be elevated to the ones from configured **[!UICONTROL Person identifier namespace]**, then used to lookup the account ID based on the person-to-account dataset.<br/>If disabled, this dataset does not use B2B Person to Account stitching and you have to select a required **[!UICONTROL Account ID]** instead."
->additional-url="https://experienceleague.adobe.com/en/docs/analytics-platform/using/stitching/b2b-account-stitching#configure-b2b-stitching-settings" text="Configure B2B stitching settings"
+>additional-url="https://experienceleague.adobe.com/en/docs/analytics-platform/using/stitching/b2b-account-stitching#configure-b2b-stitching-settings" text="Configure B2B person to account stitching settings"

-After configuring B2B stitching at the connection level, you must enable B2B account stitching individually for each event dataset that you want stitched.
+After configuring B2B person to account stitching at the connection level, you must enable B2B person to account account stitching individually for each event dataset that you want stitched.

 1. In Connection settings, select **[!UICONTROL Add datasets]** or open the settings for an existing event dataset.<br/>See [Add datasets](/help/connections/create-connection.md#add-datasets) or [Edit a dataset](/help/connections/create-connection.md#edit-a-dataset) for more information.